spiffycell/reinforcement-learning-exercise/README.md

 ## Overview

 This is a simple RL exercise for me that I've been building from scratch.
+- This is not authoritative research, but rather me taking a stab at learning new things

 This machine learns to perform traversal patterns (either navigating or drawing) on a grid.
 So, for example, we can teach it how to draw letters!